danmofo/vagrant/README.md

 Developing
 ---

-1. Work directly inside workspace directory.
+1. Work directly inside workspace directory (using Eclipse).
 2. When you want to see your changes, `m` to restart Tomcat, if you've changed Apache configuration, `mm`.

+todo: depending on how quick the save/reload cycle is, I may continue running Tomcat directly through Eclipse and only copy when finished